Trump, GOP on cusp of major victory as final Kavanaugh vote nears, protesters gather on Capitol Hill

 On Saturday, protesters gathered outside the Supreme Court, with activists chanting “Get up, get down, women we run this down” and “we are the majority, the majority dissents.”

 Approximately 1,000 protesters marched to the Capitol steps chanting “November is coming” and “we believe survivors.”
+Soon, Capitol Hill police started arresting some protesters.

 Kavanaugh’s nomination had been imperiled after a number of sexual assault allegations were made against him -- particularly a claim by Christine Blasey Ford that Kavanaugh assaulted her at a high school party in the 1980s.